Gaiatuven/Gaiatuven/README.md

-- 👋 Hi, I’m @Gaiatuven
+👋 Hi, I'm @Gaiatuven!

--
-- 👀 I’m interested:
--
--  New career within IT,
--
--  love to take a swing at Coding "_"
--
--  Bash scripting, python development.
--   a self taught programmer.
--
-- 🌱 I’m currently learning ...
--
-  Bash scripting,
-  Python,
+💻 I'm a self-taught programmer with a passion for IT and software engineering.
+I'm interested in pursuing a career in this field and have been developing my skills in coding, Bash scripting, and Python development.

+🌱 Currently, I'm expanding my knowledge and skills in various programming languages and tools to prepare for my career.

+🚀 I'm always looking for opportunities to collaborate on open-source projects and contribute to the community.

-- 📫 How to reach me ...
+📫 Feel free to reach out to me via email at gaiatuven@email.com or on Twitter at @Gaiatuven.

 <!---
 Gaiatuven/Gaiatuven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.